Clean Meat, Via Lab, Is On The Way

 And he keeps both of those distinct from the creation of plant-based proteins that are already available, such as the "Impossible Burger" now sold in restaurants, which contains only plants, no meat at all.

 Though going in I knew something about clean meat, and even mentioned it in offering my own thinking about the future of food, I learned a tremendous amount from Shapiro.
-I'd had no idea how many different "clean" products are realistically close to a market debut, including clean beef (Hampton Creek and Memphis Meats), clean egg whites (Clara Foods), even clean leather for clothing and accessories (Meadow Foods).
+I'd had no idea how many different "clean" products are realistically close to a market debut, including clean beef (Hampton Creek and Memphis Meats), clean egg whites (Clara Foods), even clean leather for clothing and accessories (Modern Meadow).

 Will consumers embrace these products, or resist them?
 That's a major unknown that could potentially turn into a major stumbling block for these food-technology initiatives.